vijayps-undefined53/scoreboard/README.md

             2. public Match updateScore(Map<String, Object> score) method: Update a match (any game - football or any other                        game) score.
                The input receives a Map of team names and an object representing score.

-               The team names in map should have all teams in match and should be part of same match .
+               Important:All teams in input MAP should be belonging to SAME Match (Cannot update more than one match in same input)                and all teams in match should be given in input MAP, else runtime exception is thrown.
+               This implementation finds Match object from scoreboard based on the team name in input and updates it.

                A match score can be updated as follows, The input receives a Map of team names and an object representing score.
                The team names in map should have all teams in match and should be part of same match.